linhub15/hubertlin-site/_posts/2018-07-11-hosting-angular-app-on-cloud-cannon.md

 The Cloud Cannon servers are taking the browser request literally and trying to find that resource on the server, but since it's an Angular app, there really isn't anything there.
 So what options do I have?

 I could use the hashtag routing, but the Angular docs consider that old-school and strongly recommend sticking the the HTML5 URLs for cleaner easier to read URLs.
 I even considered messaging Cloud Cannon to ask if they could add a feature to redirect all 404 errors to the index.html page.
-But...
+But…

 After looking around at the Angular documentation at the very bottom of the deployment page there is a section about deploying to Github Pages.
 To my surprise I found the solution!